launch-it-labs/gameplumbingframework/README.md

 The `CoinLeaderboardSO` is an example of a leaderboard used in our Coin Flipper game.

 In this example, the state consists of a `Dictionary` called `scores`, which GPF automatically persists.
-The `Handler` functions handle messages and do so by updating the state and/or send messages.
+The `Handler` functions handle messages and do so by updating the state and/or sending messages.

 ```csharp
 // This class is not [Syncable] because the client should not have a copy of this class.